grssilva/mruby-frameworks/README.md

 mrb_close(mrb);
 ```
-And you should see 'mruby is awesome!'
+Run and you should see 'mruby is awesome!'
 5 times in the Output window.